Modular equalities for complex reflection arrangements: Introduction and statement of results

-Actually, the above modular bound holds for all CW-complexes considered in \S\ref{ss12}, with the multiplicity replaced by the value from \eqref{eq:bmult}, and is in general strict, in the broader context.
-Our first main result says that \eqref{eq:bound} becomes an equality, for reflection arrangements and $s=1$.
+Actually, the above modular bound holds for all CW-complexes considered in \S\ref{ss12}, with the multiplicity replaced by the value from equality \eqref{eq:bmult}, and is in general strict, in the broader context.
+Our first main result says that the modular bound \eqref{eq:bound} becomes an equality, for reflection arrangements and $s=1$.

 \begin{theorem} Let $\A$ be a complex reflection arrangement.
 Then $e_p(\A)=\beta_p(\A)$, for all primes $p$.
 In particular, $e_p(\A)$ is determined by $\LL_{\leq 2}(\A)$. \end{theorem}